-Cross-Cultural Ministry Track
+A.A. in Cross-Cultural Ministry

-The Cross-Cultural Ministry Track provides the basic and specialized skills necessary for the work of evangelism, both in the United States and in other cultures.
-Graduates who complete the Cross-Cultural Ministry Track will be able to:
+The A.A. in Cross-Cultural Ministry provides the basic and specialized skills necessary for the work of evangelism, both in the United States and in other cultures.
+Graduates who complete the A.A. in Cross-Cultural Ministry will be able to:

-- Demonstrate a solid understanding of the Biblical basis, historical developments, and current trends in world evangelism; - Draw upon insights gained through AMP fieldwork and other cross-cultural experiences; - Gain an awareness of various cultures or world religions.
+- Demonstrate a solid understanding of the Biblical basis, historical developments, and current trends in world evangelism; - Draw upon insights gained through A.A. fieldwork and other cross-cultural experiences; - Gain an awareness of various cultures or world religions.